jacderida/licensing-playground/README.md

 ## License

-This repository is licensed under the GNU General Public License v3.0 only.
+This repository is licensed under the BSD-3-Clause license.

 See the [LICENSE](LICENSE) file for more details.